 If you need another reason not to moisturize at night, note that the skin is involved in the entire body’s process of renewal all night long, creating and releasing metabolic waste.
 It is essential that we do not block this process of elimination by either drying out the skin–so that everything is “toned”–or by using an occlusive layer to “lock it in.”
-It’s not that what you have learned is “wrong” per say…it is just a very commercial, controlling, and over-kill way of managing something that the body does naturally.
+It’s not that what you have learned is “wrong” per se…it is just a very commercial, controlling, and overkill way of managing something that the body does naturally.

 But what about feeling dry before bed?

-Look at feeling dry as a message to your epidermis to start producing more of its own, lovely oils.
-Spray 5-6 pumps of Mineral Mist on your face for some plant wisdom and minerals (great for the skin and the mind) and assure yourself that in a short time your skin will start producing its own perfect moisturizer again.
+Look at feeling dry as a message to your epidermis to start producing more of its own lovely oils.
+Spray 5-6 pumps of Mineral Mist on your face for some plant wisdom and minerals (great for the skin and the mind), and assure yourself that in a short time, your skin will start producing its own perfect moisturizer again.

-Maybe I should just avoid skin care all together!
+Maybe I should just avoid skincare altogether!

 Other Products Fit into Other Regimens (Moon Cycle for Weekly and Monthly, Earth Cycle for Seasonally)

 There may be a place for stronger products that “do something”–but in our opinion, these are not for use every day.
-Some products are best used weekly, some monthly, some seasonally and some never at all!
+Some products are best used weekly, some monthly, some seasonally, and some never at all!
 That is up for you to contemplate and decide.

-When your body is able to trust you to give it what it needs when it needs it, no more no less, you can trust your body to take care of you by functioning well.
+When your body is able to trust you to give it what it needs when it needs it, no more, no less, you can trust your body to take care of you by functioning well.
 But building trust takes time.
-If it’s a simple case of over-cleansing or over-moisturizing, you will probably feel better right away and the “sometimes oily/sometimes dry/combination skin” dance will reset itself in 3-4 weeks.
+If it’s a simple case of over-cleansing or over-moisturizing, you will probably feel better right away, and the “sometimes oily/sometimes dry/combination skin” dance will reset itself in 3-4 weeks.

 If you have seriously been keeping things under control for a long time and suddenly let go, everything may very well go out of control.
-Start by moving yourself from the Controlling Regimen to a Supportive Regimen and then slowly wean off your high-potency products, replacing them with our beautifully-made Brooklyn Herborium/Between You & The Moon Products –first the advanced line to help you make the transition…and finally to the Functional Skin Care Line.
+Start by moving yourself from the Controlling Regimen to a Supportive Regimen and then slowly wean off your high-potency products, replacing them with our beautifully-made Brooklyn Herborium/Between You & The Moon Products –first the advanced line to help you make the transition…and finally to the Functional Skincare Line.

 It’s not glamorous.
 It doesn’t provide instant gratification.
-It takes more thought and effort than pressing “buy now,” having it arrive within 2 days and then slathering it on both morning and night.
+It takes more thought and effort than pressing “buy now,” having it arrive within two days and then slathering it on both morning and night.
 But it is worth it.
 You are so very worth it.